Policy Regulating the Retention of Digitised and Physical documents held by the Department for Social Security

 Retention Period

-Retention of such digitised and physical documents should be of 12 months that start running from the date when the benefit was terminated for any reason whatsoever or the date of death of the beneficiary, whichever of the circumstances occurs first [1].
+The retention period for both digitised and physical documentation should be five (5) years, starting from the date when the benefit was terminated for any reason or the date of death of the beneficiary, whichever occurs first [1].

 Conclusion